Sodaware/maxcop/README.md

 ## Optional configuration

-To enable scanning of modules, **maxcop** needs to configured with the correct module paths.
+To enable scanning of modules, **maxcop** needs to configured with the correct module paths. **maxcop** will look for an ini file in the following places:

+- `~/.maxcoprc`
+- `~/.config/maxcop.ini`
+- `~/.config/maxcop/config.ini`
-Create a file called "maxcop.ini" in the same directory as maxcop.
-An example would look something like this (replacing the full paths with ones for your system):
+- `maxcop.ini` in the maxcop executable directory

+An example configuration file looks something like this (replacing the full paths with ones for your system):

 ```ini
 [mod_path]